VarnithChordia/Multlingual_Punctuation_restoration/README.md

 This is the repository of the work done for multilingual punctuation restoration for COLING 2020 system demonstration.
-We will upload the codes over the preiod of next few weeks.
+We will upload the codes over the period of next few weeks.